 No further explanation required as my rare bone disease remained a mystery to us all.
 We don’t know what has caused it or even exactly what it is.
 It is a disease if it’s own kind.
 Idiopathic in nature.
-A mutant gene they believe.
+A mutant gene they believe, perhaps triggered by a virus or exposure to a chemical.
 “Just very unlucky ” are words repeated by Specialist after Specialist.

 Words always followed by, “I’m so sorry”.

-All we do know is that I have hardly any new bone turnover and that is causing my bones to become incredibly dense and unhealthy…..dead in fact!
+We do know I have hardly any new bone turnover and my bones are generally too dense and unhealthy…..dead in fact!

-In 2019 my tongue decided to grow a crater whivh resembled a squamous cell carcinoma.
+In 2019 my tongue decided to grow a crater, which resembled a squamous cell carcinoma.
 The pain and discomfort was incredible.
 My biopsy revealed deep, intense infiltrative inflammation and ulceration.
 A benign painful tumour.
 No one knew how long it would take to heal.
 It took 12 months and it still flares from time to time.